 Connect a young person with new ideas and new people, to expand their horizons and open up new possibilities

-Monitor conflict within a group and support conflict resolution by seeking input from youth in how to solve the conflict.
+Monitor conflict within a group and support conflict resolution by seeking input from youth in how to solve the conflict

-Fostering developmental relationships fact sheet
+Fostering developmental relationships (PDF) - fact sheet

 Jeremy Freeman, volunteer systems director, jeremyf@umn.edu, 612-624-6807